A dark room. The only

 The fact that there have been tricksters does not

-negate the possibility of life after death, nor the possibility
+negate the possibility of life after death, nor the

 of postmortem communication.
-It is difficult to tell if a
+It is difficult to tell if

 psychic or medium is “legit,” even for a skilled psychical